Evaluate

 Evaluate the Model

-2. Review the selected part(s) and load cases.
+Figure 2. - Review the selected part(s) and load cases.

 The Run Status dialog opens.